JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

     - Optionally, use the panel to render audio from your active composition.
     - Select an existing audio file (`.wav`, `.mp3`, etc.).
 4.  **Configure Styles & Presets:** Adjust font, size, and color settings in the panel.
 You can save these settings as a preset for quick recall later.
+5.  **Choose Transcription Mode:**
+    - **Word-by-Word (Default):** Creates individual text layers for each word with precise timing.
+    - **Sentence Level:** Creates one text layer per sentence.
+Optionally use Gemini API key for intelligent sentence splitting into captionable chunks (max 9 words).
+    - **Separate Text Layers:** When Sentence Level is selected, this mode makes two API calls - one for word timing and one for sentence text - then combines them to create word layers with sentence-corrected text, automatically arranged side-by-side.
-5.  **Transcribe:** Click "Select Audio File & Start Transcription".
+6.  **Transcribe:** Click "Select Audio File & Start Transcription".
-    - The AE script sends the audio file to the local API.
+    - The AE script sends the audio file to the local API with your selected transcription mode.
-    - The API transcribes the audio using WhisperX, performs word-level alignment, and returns a JSON response with timed words and the detected language.
+    - The API transcribes the audio using WhisperX:
-    - The AE script parses the JSON, creates a new text layer for each word in your active composition, applies the configured styles, and sets its in/out points.
-It also automatically detects if the language is Right-to-Left (RTL) and enables the RTL layout mode.
+      - **Word-by-Word:** Performs word-level alignment and returns timed words.
+      - **Sentence Level:** Returns sentence-level segments.
+If a Gemini API key is provided, uses Gemini 2.0 Flash to split long sentences into shorter, captionable chunks (max 9 words each).
+    - The AE script parses the JSON response:
+      - Creates text layers (word-by-word or sentence-by-sentence based on mode).
+      - Applies the configured styles and sets in/out points.
+      - Automatically detects RTL languages and enables RTL layout mode.
+      - In Separate Text Layers mode, automatically arranges words side-by-side.
-    - Finally, all created text layers are pre-composed.
+    - All created text layers are pre-composed into a "Subtitles" comp.
+    - The process runs silently - you'll only see alerts if there were warnings or fallbacks.
-6.  **Arrange/Combine (Optional):** Use the Text Layer Utilities to format the newly created word layers into paragraphs.
+7.  **Arrange/Combine (Optional):** Use the Text Layer Utilities to further format the newly created text layers into paragraphs (if not already arranged in Separate Text Layers mode).

 ---